digistackops-java-org/JAVA-2-tier-UMS-Local/README.md

 cd backend
 psql -h <DB-Private-IP> -U postgres -P <Password> -f initdb.sql
 ```
+why We use postgres user HERE => because we just launch postgres DB so no other user in DB

 ## Refer "Tools_setup.md" for Installing Required Tools Before execute these steps